-There is something magnetic about seeing butterflies appear in your own garden—the flashes of color, the drifting flights, the feeling that you built a place they chose to visit.
-A well-designed butterfly garden turns any yard into a living landscape, full of motion, energy, and fluttering visitors.
+There is something magnetic about seeing butterflies appear in your own garden — the flashes of color, the drifting flight, the sense that a space you created is being used rather than simply admired.
+A butterfly garden turns an ordinary yard into a living landscape, shaped as much by movement and timing as by flowers.

 1. Understanding Butterfly Needs